-These commands are used to configure Dynamic Host Configuration Protocol (DHCP) client and and relay functions.
-Any VLAN interface can be configured to automatically obtain an IPv4 address through DHCP.
-This switch can also be configured to relay DHCP client configuration requests to a DHCP server on another network.
+These commands are used to configure Dynamic Host Configuration Protocol (DHCP) client, relay, and server functions.
+Any VLAN interface on this switch can be configured to automatically obtain an IP address through DHCP.
+This switch can also be configured to relay DHCP client configuration requests to a DHCP server on another network, or it can be configured to provide DHCP service directly to any client.

-Table 172: DHCP Commands
+Table 162: DHCP Commands